 - Neglect

 - Drug/substance/alcohol misuse (both pupil and parent)

 - Child sexual exploitation / trafficked children

 - Children missing education

 - Domestic abuse

 - Peer relationship abuse

-- Peer abuse
+- Child-on-child

 - Children at risk of radicalisation

 - Emotional wellbeing & mental health

 - Sexual health needs

 - Obesity/malnutrition

 - Online grooming

 - Inappropriate behaviour of staff towards children

+- Self-Harm

 - Bullying in its various forms

 - Discrimination in its various forms

-- Self-Harm

 - Female Genital Mutilation

 - Forced Marriage

 - Young carers

-- The potential additional needs of some learners such as- Looked After Children (LAC), children who have been previously LAC, those who have Special Educational Needs or Disabilities (SEND) and children whose families are seeking asylum.
+- The potential additional needs of some learners such as- Children Looked After (CLA), children who are care experienced, those who have Special Educational Needs or Disabilities (SEND) and children whose families are seeking asylum.

 - How an Education Health Care (EHC) plan links with other safeguarding processes

-The DSL and their deputy is/are member(s) of the school senior leadership team.
+The DSL and their deputy are member(s) of the school senior leadership team.
 In line with local and national guidance they receive regular training and updates to equip them with the skills and knowledge to deliver in this role.
-A DSL is always available to offer advice and support to school staff when school is open including before and after school activity or for trips and visits.
+A DSL is always available to offer advice and support to school/college staff when school is open including before and after school activity or for trips and visits.

-School/college staff contribute to assessments and actively support multi- agency planning for children.
+School staff contribute to assessments and actively support multi- agency planning for children.
 Staff understand the Stockport Early Help Assessment (EHA) and Intervention model and make decisions based on a child's development needs, parenting capacity and family & environmental factors to support referrals.